End of Singapore’s gay sex ban is small step in Asia-Pacific

-BANGKOK (AP) — Singapore’s decision to decriminalize sex between men is being hailed as a step in the right direction for LGBTQ rights in the Asia-Pacific region, a vast area of nearly 5 billion people with different laws and attitudes.
+BANGKOK (AP) — Singapore’s decision to decriminalize sex between men is being hailed as a step in the right direction for LGBT+ rights in the Asia-Pacific region, a vast area of nearly 5 billion people with different laws and attitudes.

 Although many places have decriminalized sexual acts between people of the same sex, only a few allow same-sex marriage, partnerships or unions.
 Singapore tempered its decision by saying it will amend its constitution to prevent such unions from ever taking place.